mclumd/baxter-demo/navigation/README.md

 # Navigation Demo

-This demo will allow you to control Baxter's mobility base using a command line interface
+This demo will allow you to control Baxter's mobility base using a command line interface or voice commands via Pocketsphinx Speech-to-Text software.

 ## Clone this repository
 Navigate to a suitable location on your computer and issue the following commands: